 Ever heard of tasting raw soil?
 Ever seen metal, changing colors in a hot solution of soil?
 Or met a jewelry worker, searching for black mud in an old fort?
 All these intriguing facts are connected to one ancient art that was believed to be originated in Persia and brought to India in the 14th-15th centuries.

-Bidriware is made of an alloy of zinc and copper while the fine, shiny designs are created using thin silver strips.
-But the most fascinating fact is the usage of moist and blackened mud, available in few parts of historic Bidar fort and nowhere else!
+Bidriware is made of an alloy of zinc and copper while fine, shiny designs are created using thin silver strips.
+But the most fascinating fact is the usage of moist and blackened mud, available in few parts of the historic Bidar fort and nowhere else!
 Only the experienced Bidri workers can identify the specific soil after tasting it with their own tongue!
 The soil gives the final product a shiny black look.

 There are various stages in the process such as molding, designing, engraving, silver inlaying, smoothening, buffing, and finally oxidizing by the special soil.

 Interestingly, there is no school where one can learn the techniques.
-The artisans pass on the skills to their next generations.
+The artisans pass on the skills to the next generations.
 Not many families are involved anymore yet one can see small workshops on the streets of Bidar and in the Bidri Colony.
 As we wandered with help of a good friend and journalist Mr. Desai, layers of stories were unfolded at every stop.